 As with any other country, the local market is governed by specific import regulations, and it is crucial for any organisation looking to bring goods into the country to be aware of, and abide by these, to make the process as easy as possible.
 In our series of posts, we will be sharing top tips and useful information to those seeking to participate in the South African import economy.

-Assuming you have done your market research and established that a viable demand exists for your imported goods, the next step would be to register as an importer with South African Revenue Service (SARS), should your goods fall under “controlled goods”, used goods, second-hand goods, waste or scrap you would then also need to apply to the International Trade Administration Commission (ITAC) for an import permit.
-Imports permits assist in the control of goods into the country and ensure that the products imported conform to local health, safety and environmental regulations.
+Should your goods fall under controlled goods, used goods, second-hand goods, waste or scrap, you must apply to the International Trade Administration Commission (ITAC) for an import permit.
+Import permits assist in the control of goods into the country and ensure that the products imported conform to local health, safety, and environmental regulations.

 2. Customs clearance declaration (SAD500)

-The purpose of this document is to ensure that imported goods are properly declared to SARS, i.e. exact nature, value and quantity of the goods, seeking SARS permission to release in South African on payment of relevant VAT and duties due.
+The purpose of this document is to ensure that imported goods are properly declared to SARS, i.e. exact nature, value and quantity of the goods, seeking SARS permission to release in South Africa on payment of relevant VAT and duties due.
 These costs will be calculated by SARS every time you request import clearance for a delivery.

 3. Commercial Invoice

-An invoice is important in any commercial transaction as it details the information with regards to the sale of goods between two parties.
-When importing the invoice requires details including the seller and buyer details, goods description, INCOTERMS, terms and payment method, freight and insurance costs, shipment origin and destination and packing specifications.
-A pro-forma invoice may be used as a quote in order to obtain an import permit, raise finance or check order details but a commercial invoice is required for SARS clearance into South Africa.
+An invoice is important in any commercial transaction as it details the information about the sale of goods between two parties.
+With imports, the invoice must show the seller and buyer details, goods description, INCOTERMS, payment method, freight and insurance costs, shipment origin and destination, as well as packing specifications.
+A pro-forma invoice may be used as a quote in order to obtain an import permit, raise finance or check order details, but a commercial invoice is required for SARS clearance into South Africa.

-These are contracts of carriage entered into between the freight carrier and the cargo owner to carry out the transportation of the cargo as per the sale between buyer and selling.
+These are ‘contracts of carriage’ entered into between the freight carrier and the cargo owner to transport the cargo as per the agreed sale.
 It is issued by the freight carrier to the shipper on receipt of goods, serving as proof that the carrier is in possession of the goods until delivery as per agreement.

 5. Certificate of Origin